Skip to content

 • Customer Dissatisfaction.
 Customer service reps provide conflicting information about order status, leading to frustrated calls and potential lost business.

-Many supply chain tech projects fail due to operational clarity issues.
-For instance, this includes tech like digital identity, knowledge graphs, digital transformation, data analytics, digital freight bill processing, and Decision Intelligence to name a few.
+Lastly, many supply chain tech projects fail due to operational clarity issues.
+This is because most new tech is data-intensive to include digital identity, knowledge graphs, AI, data analytics, digital freight bill processing, and Decision Intelligence to name a few.

-For more details on these examples, see my article, Revealing Examples Of How Murky Operational Definitions Really Foul Up And Make Feeble Supply Chain Interoperability.
+For must more details on these examples, see my article, The Ways Poor Operational Definitions Compromise Supply Chain Interoperability.

 “People work in the system.
 Management creates the system.”